mnemnion/loon/notes/clua/semantics.md

 Some people won't like that.
 Those people can write a `syntax-rules` to go with `defmacro`, which will be a template.

+Both templates and macros are compile-time forms.
+The difference is that macros work on the abstract syntax tree of the current syntax context, while templates are provided with a reader, which has *at least* one syntax attached, and which is in complete control of evaluation of the form.
+Macros can of course have compile-time effects, even side effects, but when they're done the have left behind an AST for later compilation.
+Template forms are what *do* the compilation.

+This leads to the most important thing to know about macros in Clu, which is that they happen before template expansion.
+All macros are expanded, all template forms are compiled, and then all functions run.
+Clu.

 ## $

 `$` is going to be important for Clua.
 It's a selector that operates on tables.
 You can use it to perform captures as well as rule-based replacement, it does what you'd expect if you spend time with selectors.
 I put it right under macros because we'll be using it a lot, since `$` can act on the AST of the code being evaluated.

 I'll be including quote, unquote, and quasiquote (which I don't even understand yet), because a selector-based macro will have invisible effects on the structure, being declarative in nature, while the use of quote and unquote is admirably explicit.
 Sometimes you want one, sometimes the other. `$` is probably itself a macro.

+## Destructuring form

+This is a possible use for the `\/` pair.
+A form such as `(\form/)` would destructure invisibly into its return values.

+I like this, but I'm leaving it out of the language for now.
+The destructuring `let` and `set` is easy to understand, and the anonymous form can be `(ret foo bar baz)`, where `ret` is a template form.

 ## Type Annotations